 GOTTA LOVE LATEX: How Interior Paint is Getting So Much Better

-With the help of a friend, my wife and I just finished painting the interior of our house, and this reminded me again how great modern latex paint is.
+With the help of a friend, my wife and I finished painting the entire interior of our house a while back, and this reminded me again how great modern latex paint is.
 The last time we did this job was twenty years ago.
 The paint we used back then was excellent (that’s why it lasted so long), but people have obviously been busy in research labs because the paint we used recently was the best ever.
 It covers dark colours like they weren’t there, it rolls on with all the richness of Belgian chocolate, it’s pretty much odour-free, and it combines a completely flat sheen with surprising toughness.
 I appreciate all this more than most because I know from experience that house paint wasn’t always so nice.

 Back when I started painting homes and garages as a teenager, most house paint was a vile, oil-based brew that was about as pleasant to apply as the volatile fumes were to breathe.
 Clean up was something of a toxic nightmare too, with the need for mineral spirits and rags to get brushes and rollers clean.
 Things could not be more different today.